nigelhorne/DBIx-AnyDBD/README.md

 That doesn't really tell you much...
 Because you have to implement a bit more than that.
-Underneath you have to have a module MyClass::Oracle that has methods foo() and blee in it.
+Underneath you have to have a module MyClass::Oracle that has methods foo() and blee() in it.
 If those methods don't exist in MyClass::Oracle, it will check in MyClass::Default, allowing you to implement code that doesn't need to be driver dependent in the same module.
-The foo() and blee() methods will receive the DBIx::AnyDBD instance as thier first parameter, and any parameters you pass just go as parameters.
+The foo() and blee() methods will receive the DBIx::AnyDBD instance as their first parameter, and any parameters you pass just go as parameters.

 See the example Default.pm and Sybase.pm classes in the AnyDBD directory